NREL/HPC/docs/Documentation/Systems/Kestrel/running.md

 3. For hybrid MPI/OpenMP codes, requesting more threads per task than you tend to request on Eagle.
 This may yield performance improvements.

 4. Building and running with Cray MPICH (or Intel MPI/cray-mpich-abi), rather than OpenMPI.

+5. Half-packing the nodes you request, i.e., requesting 52 cores per node instead of 104 cores per node, then spreading these cores evenly across the two sockets.
+This can be accomplished by including the following flags in your srun command:

+`--ntasks-per-node=52 --distribution=cyclic:cyclic --cpu_bind=cores `